DwaraknathT/verb_exp/README.md

 # GSoC-19
 A Multilingual RDF verbalizer for DBpedia- Google Summer of Code- 2019.

+# Implementation
+This Implementation is an extension of the OpenNMT-py code.
+Useful modules are also taken from Graph-2-text , especially the preprocessing modules.

 # Abstract:
 A Multilingual Neural model that takes RDF triples as input, and outputs a natural language description.